Finding Statistically Significant Interactions between Continuous Features: The Proposed Method: C-Tarone

 In the following, we write the set of all possible probability vectors by $\vec{\Pc} = \{\,\vec{p} \mid p_i \ge 0, \sum p_i = 1\,\}$, and its subset given marginals $a$ and $b$ as $\vec{\Pc}(a, b) = \{\,\vec{p} \in \vec{\Pc} \mid p_1 + p_2 = a,\, p_1 + p_3 = b\,\}$.

-\subsection{Multiple testing correction}
+\subsection{Multiple Testing Correction}

-In statistical testing, we need to perform \emph{multiple testing correction} to control the FWER (family-wise error rate), otherwise we will find massive false positive combinations as we have $2^n$ hypotheses, all combinations of features.
+Since we have $2^{d}$ hypotheses as each feature combination translated into a hypothesis, we need to perform \emph{multiple testing correction} to control the FWER (family-wise error rate), otherwise we will find massive false positive combinations.
 The most popular multiple testing correction method is \emph{Bonferroni correction}~\cite{Bonferroni36}.
-In the method, the predetermined significance level $\alpha$ (e.g.~$\alpha = 0.05$) is corrected as $\delta_{\Bon} = \alpha / m$, where $m$ is called a \emph{correction factor} and is the number of hypotheses $m = 2^n$ in our case, and each hypothesis $J$ is declared as significant only if $\pval(J) < \delta_{\Bon} = \alpha / 2^n$.
+In the method, the predetermined significance level $\alpha$ (e.g.~$\alpha = 0.05$) is corrected as $\delta_{\Bon} = \alpha / m$, where $m$ is called a \emph{correction factor} and is the number of hypotheses $m = 2^d$ in our case.
+Each hypothesis $J$ is declared as significant only if $\text{\emph{p}-value}(J) < \delta_{\Bon} = \alpha / 2^d$.
 Then the resulting FWER $< \alpha$ is guaranteed.
-However, it is well known that the method is too conservative.
-In particular in our case, the correction factor $2^n$ is too massive due to the combinatorial effect and it is almost impossible to find significant combinations, which will generate massive \emph{false negatives}.
+However, it is well known that Bonferroni correction is too conservative.
+In particular in our case, the correction factor $2^d$ is too massive due to the combinatorial effect and it is almost impossible to find significant combinations, which will generate massive \emph{false negatives}.

-Here we use the \emph{testability} of hypotheses introduced by \citet{Tarone90} and widely used in significant pattern mining~\cite{Llinares2015KDD,Papaxanthos16,SugiyamaSDM15,Terada13}, which allows as to prune unnecessary feature combinations that can never be significant while controlling the FWER at the same level.
-For each feature combination $J \in 2^V$, we use the \emph{lower bound of the $p$-value} of association between $X_J$ and $Y$ given marginals $\eta(J)$ and $r_1$, denoted by $\psi(J)$, which is defined as the $p$-value for the upper bound of the KL divergence in our statistical test.
-Suppose that $J_1, J_2, \dots, J_{2^n}$ be the sequence of all combinations such that the relationship
+Here we use the \emph{testability} of hypotheses introduced by \citet{Tarone90} and widely used in the literature of significant pattern mining~\cite{Llinares2015KDD,Papaxanthos16,SugiyamaSDM15,Terada13}, which allows us to prune unnecessary feature combinations that can never be significant while controlling the FWER at the same level.
+Hence Tarone's testability always offers better results than Bonferroni correction if it is applicable.
+The only requirement of Tarone's testability is the existence of the lower bound of the $p$-value given the marginals of the contingency table, which are $\eta(J)$ and $r_0$ (or $r_1$) in our setting.
+In the following, we prove that we can analytically obtain the tight upper bound of the KL divergence, which immediately leads to the tight lower bound of the $p$-value.